AstroPigLatin/crime_stats/README.md

 ### Top 10 Areas of Crime

-- The top 10 areas of crime have not changed for both years of 2018 and 2019.
+- The **top 10 areas of crime** have NOT changed for both years of 2018 and 2019.
-- The area of "77th Street" has been the location of the highest number of crime incidents in both 2018 and 2019.
+- The area of **"77th Street**" has been the location of the highest number of crime incidents in both 2018 and 2019.

 <img src="images/area_2018_barplot.png" alt="raw" width=50% height=50%/><img src="images/area_2019_barplot.png" alt="raw" width=50% height=50%>

-s

 ### Top 10 Crime Types